bartveneman/bartveneman.github.io/_posts/2014-05-17-z-index-management-with-sass.md

     </tbody>
 </table>

-<p>As you can see, there's a total of 3 different priorities.
-We can use this to calculate the <code>z-index</code> for each element dynamically with SASS.
-The following function will return the apropriate <code>z-index</code> according to the priority of the element.</p>
+As you can see, there's a total of 3 different priorities.
+We can use this to calculate the `z-index` for each element dynamically with SASS.
+The following function will return the apropriate `z-index` according to the priority of the element.

-<h2>The function</h2>
+## The function

 {% highlight scss %}
 $num-zindex-priorities: 3;